esBeee/slate/source/includes/_sessions.md

 }
 ```

-This endpoint invalidates the current access-token for this client.
+This endpoint invalidates the current access-token for the given client-id.

 ### HTTP Request